ArvinSKushwaha/NE550_CA/README.md

 ### Soft Sphere

-This project was about tackling the Lennard-Jones potential with a cutoff to ignore the attractive forces between the atoms.
-For this project, I simply assumed that our atoms were Argon.
+This project was about tackling the Lennard-Jones potential with a cutoff to ignore the attractive forces between the atoms in 2 dimensions.
+For this project, I simply assumed that our atoms were Argon and implemented periodic boundary conditions (using minimum image convention).